 Uncertainties in CO2 emission from land use and land cover change

 The quantification of sources and sinks of carbon from land use and land cover changes (LULCC) is uncertain (Houghton et al., 2012).
 We investigated the uncertainty in the historical and future carbon fluxes in the MPI Earth System Model (MPI-ESM).

 The net LULCC flux strongly depends on the assumed fraction of biomass which enters the atmosphere directly due to burning or use in short-lived products.
 Globally, historical emissions vary up to 25% depending on this fraction which is insufficiently constrained from data.
 This effect strongly depends on the parametrization of decomposition.
 Overall, we found a uncertainty in the decadal LULCC fluxes of the recent past due to the parametrization of decomposition and direct emissions of 0.6 Pg C yr−1, which is three times larger than the uncertainty previously attributed to model and method in general (Houghton et al., 2012).

 This finding indicates that there is a imbalance between the evaluation and representation of fundamental processes, like decomposition, and implementing second order processes, like for example dynamical changes in natural land cover, nutrient cycles, or shifting cultivation.

-Ecosystem adjustments to increasing temperatures: adaptation and acclimation
+Ecosystem adjustments to changing environmental conditions: adaptation and acclimation

 Changes in temperature affect fundamental processes and their interactions in ecosystems.
 Models which incorporate our best understanding of all the modes of action of the individual factors will also capture many of the major interactions regarding temperature.